 - Start reusing the plastic bag yourself.
 You never know when you are going to need to reuse a plastic bag.
 So instead of throwing it away when you are done, store it in your car or in the trunk of your car.
 You can also roll up the bag and keep them in your purse so that you always have a plastic bag when you need it.

 - Use reusable bags for grocery shopping and bringing our own canvas totes to the beach instead of using a single-use plastic bag.
 Every time you bring your own reusable bags grocery shopping, you are making a stand for the environment and your health.
 You can contribute to a better planet for your kids and future generations by taking a small action today.

 - Do your part by recycling.
-Plastic bags are so handy that we sometimes use them until they’re no longer useful, but before you toss them in the recycling bin, check the bag for a recycling code.
+Plastic bags are so handy that we sometimes use them until they’re no longer useful.
+When you opt to discard them, be sure to find a proper recycling bin that goes to a facility with Plastic Recyclers, so that these bags get recycled in the proper manner.
+But, before you toss them in the recycling bin, check the bag for a recycling code.
 If you have a recycling center or facility in your area, many facilities will not accept bags that don’t have a code printed on them.